Free Guide To The Best Fine Motor Activities for Children

 Original: Start with your right hand up in the air and all your fingers together.
 Spread your pointer and pinky finger wide simultaneously, then bring them back together.
 Then spread your pointer and middle finger while at the same time spreading your ring and pinky finger.
 Do this with your right hand then repeat with your left hand, 10 times each.

 Simplified: With your right hand up in the air and your fingers together, try to separate your pointer and middle finger from your ring and pinky.
 Hold this position for a count of 10.
-Then try and hold the position with your left hand for a count of 10.
+Then try to hold the position with your left hand for a count of 10.

 5. Open shut hands

-Original: This is a warm up for fine motor exercises.
+Original: This is a warm-up for fine motor exercises.
 With both hands out in front of you, open your hand with your fingers extended and spread, then close your hand into a fist.
 Repeat this open and close pattern 10 times at a brisk pace.

-Modified: This is a warm up for fine motor exercises.
+Modified: This is a warm-up for fine motor exercises.
 With your hand out in front of you, open your hand with your fingers extended and spread, then close your hand into a fist.
 Repeat this open and close pattern 10 times at a brisk pace.
 Then repeat with the opposite hand 10 times.

-Simplified: This is a warm up for fine motor exercises.
+Simplified: This is a warm-up for fine motor exercises.
 With your right hand out in front of you, open your hand with your fingers extended and spread for a count of 5, then close your hand into a fist for a count of 5 and pause.
 Repeat this slow open-close pattern 10 times with your right hand and 10 times with your left hand.

 6. Stretch your wrists and fingers